How to Clean a Boat Hull

 July 25, 2022

-In this article, find out from the experts at the National Boating Safety School how to clean and maintain a boat hull.
+Join the experts at the National Boating Safety School as they explain when and how to clean your boat’s hull.

 The hull is the part of a boat most exposed to the various elements.
-Over time, this can become covered with dirt, scum and weathering.
-The gelcoat that covers the hull may also turn yellow from ultraviolet light.
+Over time, it can become covered with dirt, scum and other effects of weathering.
+The gelcoat that covers the hull can also turn yellow from exposure to ultraviolet light.

 Cleaning a boat hull explained

-1. Get a bucket of fresh water and use a low-powered water jet to rinse the entire hull Be sure to remove salt stains, mold and algae that have clung to the hull
+4. Get a bucket of fresh water and use a low-powered water jet to rinse the entire hull.
+Be sure to remove any mold, salt stains, loose dirt, brown slime and algae that have clung to the hull.
+You can also use a soft brush or cloth, which prevents scratching during the cleaning process.

-7. Finally, avoid cleaning your boat’s hull in the sun, as the water and cleaner may dry quickly.
-If this is not possible, proceed in small areas
+3. Avoid cleaning your boat’s hull in the sun, as the water and cleaner may dry quickly.
+If this is not possible, do the job in small patches.

 If you own a motorboat, we also invite you to read about how to clean a boat fuel tank.